ankschoubey/old-blog/_posts/2021-04-28-meditation.md

 Meditating at the same time and place is useful.

-Meditate in the morning before you do any major task.
+Have formal sitting practice in the morning before you do any major task.

 Don’t be rigid while meditating.
 Let yourself flow.